Church warns against ‘Christmas is cancelled’ trope ahead of Tommy Robinson carols

 Referring to stories about Christmas being “taken away”, he said: “For all the talk of defending the Christian essence of Christmas, they are doing the very opposite: reducing the majesty and mystery of the birth of Jesus, God coming to live among us, to silly stories about the labelling of consumer products.”

-The bishops spoke directly to Mr Robinson’s supporters, saying: “We would encourage them to think again, to consider what kind of world they want to be a part of - and to choose compassion and understanding over hostility and conflict”.
+The bishops spoke directly to Robinson’s supporters, saying: “We would encourage them to think again, to consider what kind of world they want to be a part of – and to choose compassion and understanding over hostility and conflict.”

-The Right Reverend Arun Arora, the bishop of Kirstall and the C of E’s co-lead on racial justice, told The Independent last weekend that the Church had a duty to “confront and resist the capture of Christian language and symbols by populist forces”.
+The Right Reverend Arun Arora, the bishop of Kirstall and the Church of England’s co-lead on racial justice, told The Independent last weekend that the Church had a duty to “confront and resist the capture of Christian language and symbols by populist forces”.

 “Having embraced and accepted God’s welcome, he can’t now restrict it from others who may be equally lost.
 Nor does he have the right to subvert the faith so that it serves his purposes rather than the other way round.”